Boston Mineral Club

 In the pursuit of these goals, the BMC offers educational programs at club meetings, mineral collecting field trips, a newsletter, and access to our mineralogical reference library.

 The club also organizes occasional trips to localities outside of New England.
 Previous destinations have included Nova Scotia, Kentucky, Georgia and Arizona.
-You can view photos of our 2009 trip to Nova Scotia here: recent trip to Nova Scotia.
+You can view photos of our 2009 trip to Nova Scotia here: Nova Scotia 2009.

 Boston Mineral Club